kreludan/chokato/README.md

-# Neopets Dailies Grabber
+# Chokato
-Collects a variety of free dailies from Neopets.
+Google Chrome extension which collects a variety of free dailies from Neopets.

 ## Installation
-First you'll need a userscript manager in order to install --- [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) if you're using Chrome, or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox.

-Once that's done, just click [here](https://github.com/vokrum/neopets-dailiesGrabber/raw/master/neopets-dailies-grabber.user.js) to install.
+[[Update this section with a link to the published application on the Chrome web store! ;A;

 ## Usage

-The script should now run from the start once you visit http://www.neopets.com.
+The extension should now run from the start once you visit http://www.neopets.com.

 It should grab the following dailies---
 * Giant Omelette